Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 !!!question "Exercise"

-    List the files in your working directory to verify `output.txt` was created.
+    List the files in the working directory to verify `output.txt` was created.

     ???
 Solution